WuPeiTing0919/dify/README.md

 **7. Backend-as-a-Service**:
 All of Dify's offerings come with corresponding APIs, so you could effortlessly integrate Dify into your own business logic.

+**8. Department-based permissions**:
+Manage app visibility per department and restrict access so that teams only see relevant applications.
+Specify a department when creating or inviting users so apps can be filtered automatically.

 ## Feature Comparison

 <table style="width: 100%;">